 Biobehavioral Health (BBH) Internship Program

 The Biobehavioral Health Internship Program is designed to provide experiential learning that integrates knowledge and theory learned in the classroom with practical application and skills development in a professional setting within the field of Biobehavioral Health.
-The summer Internship Program provides real world career experience to those looking to explore or gain the relevant knowledge and skills vital to establishing a professional identity, preparing for future job placement and/or enabling competitive applications for entry into post baccalaureate programs in medical fields or graduate school.
-The internship is an opportunity to receive work experience and to be a professional in a setting that meets your individualized learning goals.
-The internship process begins in the junior or senior year - see the The Biobehavioral Health Internship Program Handbook for more information.
+The summer Internship Program provides real world career experience to those looking to explore or gain the relevant knowledge and skills vital to establishing a professional identity, preparing for future job placement and/or enabling competitive applications for entry into post baccalaureate programs in healthcare-related fields or graduate school.
+The internship provides an opportunity to gain relevant work experience and to be immersed in a professional setting that meets ones individualized learning and career goals.
+The internship process begins in the sophomore or junior year - see the The Biobehavioral Health Internship Program Handbook for more information.

 Biobehavioral Health Internship Application Requirements

 - Must have a minimum 3rd semester standing

 - Must have completed BB H 311 and/or other 300-level BB H course

 - Are recommended to have a 3.0 GPA